Comet 90000558 47P/Ashbrook-Jackson Observation Details

 47P/Ashbrook-Jackson Daily Motion

-47P/Ashbrook-Jackson will rise at 14:49, reaching 33° when twilight begins at 17:59.
-It will reach transit at 42° by 20:16 and will set before twilight ends at 01:44.90000558 47P/Ashbrook-Jackson will be visible until February, 13, when it will move too close to the Sun.
+47P/Ashbrook-Jackson will reach its transit before twilight, at 15:34.
+By the onset of twilight at 16:24, it will be at elevation, and it will set before sunrise, at 21:23.90000558 47P/Ashbrook-Jackson will be visible until February, 13, when it will move too close to the Sun.
 During this time, its proximity to the Sun will cause it to disappear from the night sky, making it unobservable for a while.

 47P/Ashbrook-Jackson Rise and Set Timetable